about poisons

 People – These poisons are all considered potential weapons for chemical warfare; they are soluble in water and virtually impossible to detect.
 A single teaspoon of Compound 1080 could kill 100 people.
 Strychnine has been used in human torture and genocides, including those taking place in Nazi Germany.

-Non-Target Wildlife – The highly toxic nature of these poisons results in the direct poisoning of non-target species, including species at risk.
+Non-Target Wildlife – The highly toxic nature of Compound 1080 results in the poisoning of non-target species, including species at risk and dogs.

-In addition to shooting wolves from aircraft each winter, bait stations laced with strychnine are placed within caribou ranges to attract wolves in in the Little Smoky and A La Peche caribou ranges near Hinton, Alberta.
-However, poisons do not discriminate.
+Poisons do not discriminate.
 Poison baits attract many different species which consume them.
-Additionally, strychnine is referred to as a “food chain killer” because the carcasses of poisoned victims are toxic themselves, and these are often scavenged by other animals.
+Additionally, Compound 1080 is referred to as a “food chain killer” because the carcasses of poisoned victims are toxic themselves, and these are often scavenged by other animals.

 Species at Risk in Canadian wildlife poison use zones include: